-Australian police charge alleged Bondi Beach gunman as first funerals held
+Australia police charge surviving Bondi Beach attacker as first funerals held

 “For his fairness, we need him to understand what is exactly happening,” he said.

+The first funerals were held on Tuesday to remember the victims of the attack, which took place during the Jewish festival of lights.

+Rabbi Eli Schlanger and Rabbi Yaakov Levitan were hailed by their family and peers, including during a ceremony at a local synagogue.

-Syrian-Australian man Ahmed al-Ahmed tackled one of the gunmen during the attack, wrestling a shotgun from his grip and turning it on the attacker.
+Syrian Australian man Ahmed al-Ahmed tackled one of the gunmen during the attack, wrestling a shotgun from his grip and turning it on the attacker.

-Australian Prime Minister Anthony Albanese said Tuesday that he is “the best of our country” as he visited the hospital where the man was being treated for gunshot wounds.
+Australian Prime Minister Anthony Albanese said Tuesday that he is “the best of our country” for saving countless lives as he visited the hospital where the man was being treated for gunshot wounds.

+Tens of thousands of people have donated to al-Ahmed in a fundraising page established by Australians who have never met him, with the campaign raising more than 2.3 million Australian dollars ($1.5m).

+Al-Ahmed was shot several times in the arm, and faces several months of recovery after undergoing surgery and having more operations scheduled.